mricon/b4/docs/maintainer/am-shazam.rst

 This will do the following:

-1. look up if that message-id is known by the public-inbox server (e.g. lore.kernel.org)
+1. look up if that message-id is known on the specified public-inbox server (e.g. lore.kernel.org)
-2. retrieve all threads matching that message-id
+2. retrieve the full thread containing that message-id
 3. process all replies to collect code review trailers and apply them to the relevant patch commit messages
 4. perform attestation checks on patches and code review follow-ups